arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 1. To view the output from other informational trace messages, return to the browser window and click **About** followed by **Quotes** to execute both actions in the controller.
 Keep in mind that you inserted trace messages at the start of each method.

 1. Go back to the **Diagnostics Summary** report.
 Note that you will not see new entries since only errors are displayed in the summary.
-In order to see the informational trace messages you need to click **View all data** below the **Windows Azure application logs** table.
+In order to see the informational trace messages you need to click **View all data** below the **Microsoft Azure application logs** table.

 	![Clicking View all data](Images/clicking-view-all-data.png?raw=true "Clicking View all data")

 	_Clicking View all data_

-1. The **Windows Azure Storage Table** viewer should open, loading the content of the **WADLogsTable** table.
+1. The **Microsoft Azure Storage Table** viewer should open, loading the content of the **WADLogsTable** table.
 Locate the log entries with the information trace messages.
 If the information messages are not yet displayed, you might have to wait for the transfer period to elapse and then click the **Refresh** icon from the toolbar to reload the table contents.

 	![Showing informational trace messages for the controller actions](Images/showing-informational-trace-messages.png?raw=true)